 By following these best practices, enterprises can make the most of their CRM systems and improve their marketing campaigns.

-Businesses today are under pressure to do more with less, including getting the most out of their customer relationship management (CRM) system.
-To ensure a successful CRM implementation, businesses need to take a strategic approach that starts with aligning their CRM goals with their overall business strategy.
+Businesses today are under pressure to do more with less, including getting the most out of their CRM.
+To ensure a successful CRM implementation, businesses need to take a strategic approach that starts with aligning their CRM goals with their overall revenue growth roadmap.

 From there, they need to select the right CRM platform and partner and put in place the people, processes, and data infrastructure required to support it.
 They also need to ensure that their sales, marketing, and customer service teams are trained to use the system and are measured on its success.
 By taking these steps, businesses can set themselves up for CRM success.